What is the Nuss procedure?

-The Nuss procedure has received coverage in national publications for the benefits it offers children with pectus excavatum, or “funnel chest".
+The Nuss procedure is used to treat children with pectus excavatum, or “funnel chest".
 The purpose of the procedure is to realign a depressed sternum and support it with a specially designed metal bar.
-The Nuss procedure provides not only a potential physical benefit of improved cardiopulmonary function, but also a psychological advantage of improving a child’s self-esteem as well as improved cardiopulmonary function, which means they are able to breathe better and they have improved blood circulation through the heart.
+The Nuss procedure provides the psychological advantage of improving a child’s self-esteem as well as improved cardiopulmonary function, which means they are able to breathe better and they have improved blood circulation through the heart.

-Pediatric surgeons at Children’s Colorado are dedicated to pediatric care and often use minimally-invasive surgical techniques to lessen the pain and discomfort of surgery for children.
+The pediatric surgeons at Children’s Colorado are dedicated to pediatric care and often use minimally invasive surgical techniques to lessen the pain and discomfort of surgery for children.
 Our surgeons have performed the Nuss procedure many times, for a range of mild to severe pectus excavatum, with excellent results.